Cream of Tartar – What is it?

 Cream of Tartar:

-Did you know that cream of tartar is a byproduct of the winemaking process?
+Did you know that cream of tartar is a byproduct of the winemaking process because it is?

-When grapes are fermented during the winemaking process a powder forms on the inside of the barrels and it’s scraped off and cleaned and then ground into the powder form we all know.
+When grapes are fermented during the winemaking process a powder forms on the inside of the barrels.
+Then, it’s scraped off, cleaned, and then ground into the powder form we all know.
 Isn’t that interesting?
-Wine barrels.
-Who knew!
+Who knew that wine barrels are where we get cream of tartar because I was clueless about it!

 Why do we use Cream of tartar?

-It is used for stabilizing egg whites.
-It will help strengthen the structure of the bubbles and give the whipped eggs more volume.
+We use cream of tartar for stabilizing egg whites because it helps strengthen the structure of the bubbles and gives the whipped eggs more volume.

 How else can you use it?

-You can use it to make your own baking soda.
+You can use it to make your own baking powder.

 1/2 teaspoon of Cream of Tartar